AnselemOdims/LeaderBoard/README.md

 >  This gameID is saved in the localStorage automatically

-  The two allowed actions are psoting of scores and getting of the scores
+  The two allowed actions are posting and getting of the scores
 - The POST request creates a new Leaderboard score for the given game sending user and score as parameters like this:
   #### Endpoint
   ```bash